cindyker/HomeSpawnPlus/DEV_NOTES.md

 * Small changes in Bukkit can break your plugin or require massive recoding on your part.
 For example, Bukkit changed it's configuration API.
-While the new API was "semi-compatible", any plugins which dependend heavily on the previous config API had a large refactor and testing effort ahead of them.
+While the new API was "semi-compatible", any plugins which dependend heavily on the previous config API had another refactor and testing effort ahead of them.
 * It's difficult to write tests.
 The Bukkit API weaves a complex web of dependencies, many of them with unique challenges to test frameworks (such as being final classes).
 This